altanner/graphical-data-apps/site-build/content/posts/03layout.md

 When you save your first change to your Python file, the app will say **Source file changed**, and asks **Rerun** or **Always rerun**.
 (If you can't see these, click the ***i*** symbol in the top right.)
 Select **Always rerun** - every time we save the file, Streamlit will automatically rebuild the page for us.

-Try the following edits, saving after each step to see the changes in the app's tab in your browser.
+Try the following edits, **saving after each step** to see the changes in the app's tab in your browser.
 1. Change your app's title to something you like.
 2. Below this, add a header with `st.header()`; remember that what you put inside the brackets is a string, so you will need `"`quotes`"` around it!
 3. Move your header line to be above your title line in the script, and notice the changes to your app.
 4. Move the header back down again.
 5. Use `st.write()` to add a sentence below your header.
+6. Create and information box, with a message in, using `st.info()`.
 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 1 solution" open=false >}}